Moth (band): Drop Deaf (2003–2004)

-Immune to Gravity and break-up (2004-2007)
+Immune to Gravity and break-up (2004–2007)

 Brad's friendship with former A&R exec Todd Sullivan became the catalyst for the next chapter of Moth's lifespan.
 Brad continued to send songs to Sullivan after the band's departure from Virgin and in spring of 2004, Sullivan headed out to Cincinnati for a look at the new Moth lineup with Kevin Hogle on drums, Eli White on bass, and Eric Diedrichs on guitar.
 Liking what he witnessed at a downtown festival, Sullivan asked Moth to be the first band signed to his new label, Hey Domingo!.

 In 2005, they won the live act of the year at the Cincinnati Entertainment Awards and were the featured artist on MySpace in November.
 Immune to Gravity was recorded at The Mouse House in Altadena, California and released nationally on March 26, 2006.
 The song "Perfect" features backing vocals from Inara George.
 "Are You Really For Real?" was recorded during the Immune to Gravity sessions, but was cut from the album.

 On June 13, 2006, Stenz created a secret MySpace page under the fictitious band name "Martian Teardrops", uploading several demos for the next album.
-It contained songs such as "Moth to a Flame" and "Poor Pilot" which became standards in their live set.
+It contained songs such as "Moth to a Flame" and "Poor Pilot", which became standards in their live set.

 In September 2006, Moth performed from the balcony of the Contemporary Arts Center for the MidPoint Music Festival.
 On October 3, 2006, Stenz announced the new album was expected to be released around spring of 2007.
 Bassist Eli White left the band to return to college and was replaced by Ryan Malott, lead singer of 500 Miles to Memphis.
 Stenz ceased working on the new album and went to college to become a pharmacist and Kevin Hogle joined 500 Miles to Memphis.

-Post break-up (2008-present)
+Post break-up (2008–present)

 In August 2008, Stenz became the bassist for Cari Clara and The Turnbull AC's.

 On October 18, 2008, Moth played at the American Sign Museum with Eli White on bass.

 In March 2009, Stenz formed a cover band with Scott Cunningham, Mike Landis, and Brett Davis called Cover Model.
 Greg Slone (former MOTH drummer) joined Cover Model in 2011.

 As of summer 2013, Stenz hasn't written any new material but shows interest in returning.
 "Moth reunion may be in the works ...
 I've lost all my demos from everything I've done ...
 So working out new songs is a challenge."
-500 Miles to Memphis are recording their 4th studio album.
-Eric Diedrichs' band Cari Clara recently released a new album titled Midnight March.
+500 Miles to Memphis are recording their fourth studio album.
+Eric Diedrichs' band Cari Clara recently released a new album, titled Midnight March.

+Stenz has recently taken an interest in the fiber arts.
+He has become skilled in both cross stitch and crochet—and he says knitting will be next.